IonImpulse/IonImpulse/README.md

 <h3 align="center">📝 What have I created?</h3>

+- 🔍 [ISO: In Search Of](https://github.com/IonImpulse/ISO), an app made during the two-day HackMIT 2022 Hackathon.
+ISO is a centralized hub for all ISO (In Search Of) and OSI (Reverse ISO) requests within a 2 mile radius, with a login based on phone verification.
+Users can post ISOs for a certain amount of imaginary currency we call Karma, and they can earn Karma by posting OSIs or fulfilling others’ ISOs.
+Users start off with a limited amount of Karma, and they spend it by posting ISOs.
+Built using React Native, Twilio, and Rust.

 - 💽 [HMMM-RS](https://github.com/IonImpulse/hmmm_rs), an full implementation of Harvey Mudd's custom assembly language.
 Can do compilation, decompilation, simulation, debugging, and auto-grading of HMMM programs.
 Built using Rust (and colorful terminal text).

 - 💬 [Discord Stats](https://github.com/IonImpulse/discord-statistics), an analyzer for downloaded Discord messages, originally built for my friend's Discord server.
 Supports various statistics, including word frequency, total messages/words/characters/questions/attachements sent, vocabulary used, and more.
 Exports individualized .csv files for each user, a main server stats file, and a plethora of graphs.
 Can scrape and archive images and attachments.
 Uses multithreading to efficiently process 100K's of messages.
 Built using Python, rewritten and improved in Rust.